THE GIFTS OF INSPIRATION (Part 1)

 Beloved, don’t let anyone hurry, pressurize, cajole or coax you into believing, accepting and acting upon any prophecy without having thoroughly judged or examined it, and without being fully convinced or persuaded in your spirit that it is from God.

-This is not operating in unbelief; it is operating in divine wisdom!
+That is not operating in unbelief; rather, it is operating in divine wisdom!

 What about other Inspirational Gifts – Different Kinds of Tongues and the Interpretation of Tongues?